dfherr/geminabox-release/README.md

 geminabox-release
 =================

-This gem is a dependency free option to modify your bundlers gem release task to work with your geminabox server.
+This gem is a dependency free option to modify your bundler rake release task to work with your geminabox server.

 ## How to use